The Truth Pill: Summary

 The book also critiques the practice of Ayurveda in India.
 Authors argue that Ayurvedic cures, unlike modern medicine, can be administered in India without the prescription of a qualified doctor and Ayurvedic medicines are known to contain harmful heavy metals.
-They also raise concern that the regulatory framework for Ayurvedic and other traditional medicine, contains no requirement to prove its safety and efficacy.
+They also raise concern that the regulatory framework for Ayurvedic and other traditional medicine contains no requirement to prove its safety and efficacy.

 Aftermath

-Reddy and Thakur received a legal notice from Central Drugs Standard Control Organisation after they commented on the deaths of more than 66 children in Gambia, caused due to Indian-made cough syrups.
+Reddy and Thakur received legal notice from Central Drugs Standard Control Organisation (CDSCO) after commenting on the deaths of more than 66 children in Gambia caused by Indian-made cough syrups.
 The deaths had occurred after the release of their book.
-CDSCO accused the authors of trying to malign the image of the institution and the nation.
+CDSCO accused the authors of trying to malign the image of the institution and of the nation.